tubbeg/gdl/README.md

 * 🗺️Loading [tiled](https://www.mapeditor.org/) `.tmx` maps and drawing them with lights&shadows in `world-unit-scale`
 * 🖱️ Loading/setting cursors

-# Updating the context

-At the moment `render` does not return a new context object, as I am using `atom`s for my entities and state in the RPG project.
-This proved to be quite useful and I am not sure it is possible to remove those `atom`s as they are used as references and save the lookup by entity `:id`.

-TODO: Still it might be useful for smaller projects to be able to just return a new `context` at the end of `render`.

 # Hello World

 You can run the hello world example in this repository with: